Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 This article is part of Antravia’s Creator Tax Series - a collection of practical guides for U.S. travel bloggers, influencers, and online creators.
 Whether you earn from affiliate links, brand collaborations, or content produced abroad, these resources explain how to stay compliant with the IRS, claim the right deductions, and build a real business around your creative work.

-Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators in 2025
+Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators in 2026

-2. How the IRS Decides
+2. How does the IRS decide?

-Key questions include:
+So, the key questions include:

 Do you keep accurate books and records?